Asadfaraz/node-express/README.md

 This is the basic setup and how Express js work.
 Express is a third party module use for creating servers and performing other server stuff.

-I am learning Nodejs and here I learned how to make get request using Expressjs.
+I am learning Nodejs and here I learned how to make get request using Expressjs, what are route params, and how to work with query strings.

 ### Methods to use with Express.js